-At around about lunchtime we’ll meet up at Wigan North Western Station and set off for a most unusual first visit.
-At Martin Mere Wetlands Centre are birds from all over the world.
-One can walk around themed areas to see the wildfowl of Europe, Asia and elsewhere as well as the locals and even playful otters.
+We meet up at Wigan North Western Station about lunchtime and set off to Martin Mere Wetlands Centre for birds from all over the world and even playful otters.
 Later on it’s a very short drive to the, ever-so friendly, West Lancashire Railway for privately hired steamy fun.

-Our “local” steam railway features this morning as we enjoy journeys in the Irwell Vale with the East Lancashire Railway.
-A pleasant 12 mile journey, links Heywood with the mill town of Rawtenstall passing through Bury and Ramsbottom on the way.
-We blend old with new as we take to the streets with the Manchester Metro tram system and visit one of the most interesting museums in the country, the Manchester Museum of Science & Industry.
-Lunch is included today as tonight will involve simply grabbing some fish and chips (or something!) on Blackpool seafront after the holiday highlight of a journey through the famous illuminations aboard an historic, privately chartered, tram.
+Our “local” steam railway features this morning, as we enjoy journeys in the Irwell Vale with the East Lancashire Railway, linking Heywood with Rawtenstall, whilst passing through Bury and Ramsbottom on the way.
+We blend old with new as we travel the Manchester Metro and visit the Manchester Museum of Science & Industry.
+Lunch is included today as tonight you will have some free time, independently, to grab some fish and chips (or something!) on Blackpool seafront, after the holiday highlight of a journey through the famous illuminations aboard an historic, privately chartered, tram – superb!

-Yorkshire is just down the road and so are two super steam railways.
-So with passports at the ready we cross the border for a morning of rabbit spotting with the Embsay and Bolton Abbey Steam Railway.
-Later, we find ourselves in Bronte country at the Keighley and Worth Valley.
-This is a super line with great scenery and attractions at each of the stations – one of the best there is.
-There may even be time to visit the pretty town of Haworth where the Bronte family hail from.
+Yorkshire is just down the road, well up the road actually, and so are two super steam railways.
+So with passports at the ready, we cross the border for a morning of rabbit spotting with the Embsay and Bolton Abbey Steam Railway.
+Later, we find ourselves in Brontë country at the Keighley and Worth Valley Railway.
+This is a super line with great scenery and attractions at each of the stations.

 Our final morning and we’ve a super one in store to finish off with.
 A coach/rail/bus combination takes us to Leyland via Bamber Bridge.
 Here, in part of the once mighty Leyland Motor Works, is an exceptional museum.
 The British Commercial Vehicle Museum houses vehicles ranging from trams to buses and field gun haulers to a popemobile (yes, really!).
-Homeward bound journeys commence from nearby Preston around lunchtime.
+Homeward bound trains leave nearby Preston around lunchtime.

 The Dunkenhalgh Hotel and Spa, Clayton Le Moors